druid-io/druid-io.github.io/druid.md

 ## Is Druid Right for Me?

-Organizations have deployed Druid to analyze ad-tech, dev-ops, network traffic, website traffic, finance, and sensor data.
+Organizations have deployed Druid to analyze ad-tech, dev-ops, network traffic, cloud security, website traffic, finance, and sensor data.
 Druid is a good fit if you have the following requirements: